BlakeRain/blakerain.com/content/uses.md

   from Linux desktop environments.
 Unfortunately I'm only using this for [launching terminals] these days.
 - [LibreOffice] - A great open-source office suite.
+- [Navidrome] - A self-hosted music server.
+I use this instead of Spotify or Apple Music.
 - [Obsidian] - Note-taking and PKM application.
 - [Raycast] - My application launcher of choice on MacOS.
 It's probably the main reason I use MacOS more than Linux.
 - [SearXNG] - A self-hosted search engine.
 Used as my default on all devices where I have a choice.